layer-3/docs/docs/legacy/about/partners-and-advisors.md

 Founded in 2013, GSR is a crypto market maker with 300 employees across the globe.
 GSR specializes in providing liquidity, risk management strategies, and structured products to sophisticated global investors in the digital assets industry.
 A leadership team of veteran finance and technology executives from Goldman Sachs, Citadel, J.P.
 Morgan, and Two Sigma, among others, has created one of the world’s fastest and most robust digital asset trading systems.

 GSR is deeply embedded in every major sector of the cryptocurrency ecosystem.
-GRS works with leading cryptocurrency projects, exchanges, funds, and miners as well as financial institutions taking their first steps into the world of digital assets.&#x20;
+GRS works with leading cryptocurrency projects, exchanges, funds, and miners as well as financial institutions taking their first steps into the world of digital assets.

 </details>